fluffy-mods/WorkTab/Readme.md

 Finally, there will never be an 'autolabour' mode where a mod sets priorities for you.
 Due to the way the AI is handled (e.g. pawns actively look for work, instead of there being a 'bulletin board' of jobs that need doing), it's not feasible to get the complete list of work that needs doing that would be needed to make this a reality, without extreme overhead and loads of special exception coding.

 # Contributors
- - Bronytamin:
+ - Bronytamin:	Russian translation
- - Duduluu:
+ - Duduluu:	Chinese translation
- - Eric Swanson:
+ - Eric Swanson:	Help with time-dependent tooltips
- - DoctorVanGogh:
+ - DoctorVanGogh:	Help with typos in build script

 # Think you found a bug?
 Please read [this guide](http://steamcommunity.com/sharedfiles/filedetails/?id=725234314) before creating a bug report,